Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | September 18, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois is 1-0-2 against the spread and 1-1 overall in games when it puts up more than 12 points.
+- Northern Illinois is 1-0-1 against the spread and 1-1 overall in games when it records more than 12 points.

-- The Huskies average 59 more yards per game (389) than the Wolverines give up per outing (330).
+- The Huskies collect 59 more yards per game (389) than the Wolverines allow per contest (330).

-- The Huskies have turned the ball over three more times (4 total) than the Wolverines have forced a turnover (1) this season.
+- The Huskies have turned the ball over four times this season, three more turnovers than the Wolverines have forced (1).

 Michigan Top Players

-- This year, Cade McNamara has racked up 136 passing yards (136 yards per game) while going 9-for-11 (81.8% completion percentage) and throwing two touchdowns and zero interceptions.
+- Cade McNamara leads his team with 136 passing yards (136 per game) and has a 81.8% completion percentage (9-of-11), throwing two touchdown passes and zero interceptions.

-- Blake Corum has 14 carries for a team-high 111 rushing yards (111 per game) and one touchdown.
-He also has two catches for 22 receiving yards (22 per game) and one touchdown.
+- Blake Corum has rushed for a team-leading 111 yards on 14 carries (111 yards per game) while scoring one touchdown.
+He also averages 22 receiving yards per game, grabbing two passes for 22 yards and one touchdown.

 - A.J.
-Henning has run for 74 yards on one carries (74 yards per game), with one touchdown on the ground this year.
+Henning has run for 74 yards on one carry (74 yards per game), with one touchdown on the ground this year.

-- Ronnie Bell has reeled in one passes for a team-high 76 yards while scoring one touchdown.
-He averages 76 yards per game.
+- This season Ronnie Bell has one receptions for a team-high 76 receiving yards (76 per game) and one touchdown.

-- Daylen Baldwin has also added one catch for 69 yards and one touchdown this year.
-He averages 69 receiving yards per game.
+- Daylen Baldwin has tacked on one catch for 69 yards and one touchdown this year.
+He puts up 69 receiving yards per game.

-- This season Erick All is averaging 23 yards per game, with three catches for 23 yards.
+- Erick All is averaging 23 yards per game, racking up three receptions for 23 yards.

 Northern Illinois Top Players

-- Rocky Lombardi leads the team with 136 passing yards (136 yards per game) and has a 64.7% completion percentage this year (11-of-17) while throwing two touchdowns.
-He also has 23 rushing yards on five carries, averaging 23 yards per game.
+- Rocky Lombardi has thrown for 136 yards while completing 64.7% of his passes (11-of-17), with two touchdowns and zero interceptions this year (136 yards per game).
+He's also carried the ball five times for 23 yards, averaging 23 yards per game.

-- Harrison Waylee has taken 27 carries for a team-leading 144 rushing yards (144 yards per game) while scoring one touchdown.
-He's also caught one pass for 16 yards .
+- Harrison Waylee has churned out a team-high 144 rushing yards (144 yards per game) and scored one touchdown.
+He has added one catch for 16 yards (16 receiving yards per game).

 - Messiah Travis has added 20 yards (on one catch).